top of page

 Workshops and Conferences

-SCBWI: has two national conferences a year in NYC and LA.
-There are also a lot of regional conferences.
+SCBWI: has a national conferences each year in NYC.
+There are also a lot of regional conferences, as well as webinars.

 ABLA Big Sur and Cape Cod writing workshops – especially great for anyone looking for an agent or just wanting well-informed critiques.

-Highlights workshops: week-long sessions at the highlights property.
+Highlights workshops: in person or online classes and retreats at the highlights property.

 Rutgers University Council on Children’s Literature Annual Conference